Adi-iitd/AI-Art/README.md

 ### Experiments

-> What will happen if we zero out the coefficients of the Content and TV loss, assuming we are taking only one layer's activation to compute Style cost?
+> What will happen if we zero out the coefficients of the Content and TV loss, and take activation from only one layer  to compute the Style cost?

-<p align = "justify"> As many of you might have guessed, the optimization algorithm will now only have to minimize the Style cost.
+<p align = "justify"> As many of you might have guessed, the optimization algorithm will now only minimize the Style cost.
 So, for a given <b> Style image </b>, we would see what kind of brush-strokes will the model try to enforce in the final generated image (G).
 Remember, we started with only one layer's activation in the Style cost, so running the experiments for different layers would give different kind of brush-strokes that would be there in the final generated image.
 Suppose the style image is famous <b> The great wall of Kanagawa </b> shown below: </p>

 ![6](https://user-images.githubusercontent.com/41862477/49683530-af97ff00-faec-11e8-9d30-e3bc15e9fa88.jpg)

-Here are the brush-strokes that we get after running the experiment taking into account the different layers, one at a time.
+Here are the brush-strokes that we get after running the experiment taking different layers, one at a time!

 ![2_2](https://user-images.githubusercontent.com/41862477/49683610-e15d9580-faed-11e8-8d3f-58de7ee88595.png)
 ![3_1](https://user-images.githubusercontent.com/41862477/49683611-e15d9580-faed-11e8-80d6-3d216487f678.png)